 Chuckanut Drive

-This scenic 21-mile route follows Highway 11 from Burlington to Bellingham, passing through picturesque farmland before winding along a cliff with gorgeous views of the San Juan Islands.
+This 21-mile route follows Highway 11 from Burlington to Bellingham, passing through picturesque farmland before winding along a cliff with views of the San Juan Islands.
 Attractions along Chuckanut Drive include Larrabee State Park and the famous Oyster Bar.

 Scenic Mount Baker Highway

-This scenic drive follows Highway 542 from Bellingham to Artist Point in the Mt.
+Follow Highway 542 from Bellingham to Artist Point in the Mt.
 Baker-Snoqualmie National Forest.
 Attractions along the way include Chair 9, North Fork Brewery, and hiking at Horseshoe Bend, Nooksack Falls, Heather Meadows, and Artist Point.

 North Cascades Scenic Highway — Loop off the Loop

-Food + Drink
+Food & Drink

 Black Sheep